Ldavis36706/Deploying-a-Lambda-Function/README.md

 <br />

 I set up an Amazon S3 trigger to automatically invoke the Lambda function whenever an image is uploaded to the source S3 bucket.
 The Lambda function then processes the image.
 This kind of automation is essential in cloud computing for efficient workflows.
-The steps to create an S3 trigger function are listed below.
+The steps to create an S3 trigger function are listed below:

 <ol>
   <li><b>Go to the Create-Thumbnail Lambda function page</b></li>